How to Pay for College

 Paying for and obtaining a college education is an investment in the future.
 Students and families must weigh many factors before deciding which college or university offers the best academic program and learning environment at a cost they can afford.
 As with any large investment, the best outcome is achieved through self-awareness, in-depth research, and a thorough understanding of all the options.

-- A Variety of Financial Aid is Available
+- A variety of financial aid is available

 College financial aid programs help families meet the cost of education that exist beyond their demonstrated ability to pay.
 Institutional need-based and merit-based student aid combined with state and federal scholarships, grants, loans, and work-study programs comprise a financial assistance package and help defray the cost of attending college. - Apply to colleges that best fit personal and academic needs, regardless of price